History of slavery in New York (state): American Revolution

-African Americans fought on both sides in the American Revolution.
+African Americans fought on both sides in the American Revolution.Some were motivated by the hope of gaining freedom or improving their social status, carefully weighing the risks and rewards of joining either the British or Patriot forces.
 Many slaves chose to fight for the British, as they were promised freedom by General Guy Carleton in exchange for their service.
 After the British occupied New York City in 1776, slaves escaped to their lines for freedom.
 The black population in New York grew to 10,000 by 1780, and the city became a center of free blacks in North America.
 The fugitives included Deborah Squash and her husband Harvey, slaves of George Washington, who escaped from his plantation in Virginia and reached freedom in New York.

 In 1781, the state of New York offered slaveholders a financial incentive to assign their slaves to the military, with the promise of freedom at war's end for the slaves.
 In 1783, black men made up one-quarter of the rebel militia in White Plains, who were to march to Yorktown, Virginia, for the last engagements.
+Many of these men saw military service as both a path to freedom and a way to assert their rights as citizens.

 By the Treaty of Paris (1783), the United States required that all American property, including slaves, be left in place, but General Guy Carleton followed through on his commitment to the freedmen.
 When the British evacuated from New York, they transported 3,000 Black Loyalists on ships to Nova Scotia (now Maritime Canada), as recorded in the Book of Negroes at the National Archives of Great Britain and the Black Loyalists Directory at the National Archives at Washington.
 With British support, in 1792 a large group of these Black Britons left Nova Scotia to create an independent colony in Sierra Leone.

 Gradual abolition

-In 1781, the state legislature voted to free those slaves who had fought for three years with the rebels or were regularly discharged during the Revolution.
-The New York Manumission Society was founded in 1785, and worked to prohibit the international slave trade and to achieve abolition.
-It established the African Free School in New York City, the first formal educational institution for blacks in North America.
-It served both free and slave children.
-The school expanded to seven locations and produced some of its students advanced to higher education and careers.
-These included James McCune Smith, who gained his medical degree with honors at the University of Glasgow after being denied admittance to two New York colleges.
-He returned to practice in New York and also published numerous articles in medical and other journals.